statsml/cluster-setup/README.md

 # cluster-setup

 When you install the cuda GPU library and tensorflow, please check wheather they are compatible.
+You also should check python default version and pip default version.

 SSH login cluser: